 China became a Party to the WHO Framework Convention on Tobacco Control on January 9, 2006.
-Macau, as Special Administrative Region of China, is bound by China’s ratification of the treaty.
+Macau, as a Special Administrative Region of China, is bound by China’s ratification of the treaty.

-Smoke Free Places: Smoking is prohibited in indoor public places and indoor workplaces, with the following exceptions: 1) smoking lounges in airports; 2) hotel guest rooms; and 3) designated smoking rooms in casinos.
+Smoking is prohibited in indoor public places and indoor workplaces, with the following exceptions: 1) smoking lounges in airports; 2) hotel guest rooms; and 3) designated smoking rooms in casinos.
 Smoking is also prohibited on all public transportation.
 Several outdoor places have bans or restrictions on smoking.
-Smoking is banned in outdoor areas of public swimming pools and athletic facilities, and primary and secondary schools.
-Smoking is restricted in outdoor areas of parks, gardens, beaches, healthcare facilities, and primary and secondary education facilities.
-In outdoor areas of institutions of higher education, smoking is restricted to designated areas.
+Smoking is banned in outdoor areas of public swimming pools, athletic facilities, primary and secondary schools, and healthcare facilities.
+Smoking is restricted to designated areas in parks, gardens, beaches, and outdoor areas of institutions of higher education.

 As of January 1, 2013, smoked tobacco product packages must carry one of six authorized pictorial health warnings, occupying 50 percent of the two principal display areas.
 The health warnings are made up of an illustration, a health warning, and a quitline number.
 The combined warnings must appear on one principal display area in Chinese and on the other principal display area in Portuguese.
 Misleading descriptors or other indicia suggesting that one brand is less harmful than another are prohibited, unless the term is part of a trademark that was registered when Law No. 5/2011 was enacted.